 “I know that many of you had no desire to be in this situation.
 To be frightened and powerless.
 To be bound and taken against your will to a foreign land and lose those who are dearest to you in the process.”
 The Princess spoke, looking at all of them with sadness in her eyes.
 “I want you all to know that none of you have any obligations to me for what I did.
 Those who wish to leave, I will not stop you.
 Those who cannot, are free to join me and mine until you are well enough to do so or wish to.
 That is the only thing I can do for all of you.”
 She paused and took a moment to look around.
 “As much as I hate to rest upon these cursed grounds, night is already upon us so we will be making camp here tonight.
 We will return to our place of refuge tomorrow.
 You are all welcome to join us.”
 She declared before walking way.

 Along with four others and the young prince, they slept in a makeshift shelter of earth created by the mages.
 Biran spent half the night thinking.

 Come the morning, a small group of men were given provisions before they went their separate ways.
 The majority of their group of refugees numbering almost eighty survivors joined the Princess and her entourage.

 Five days later and after traveling through a large forest, they came to a large body of water.
 Enshrouded in fog, he could not tell if it was a lake or if they had arrived at the sea.
 The abnormal atmosphere gave it a bizarre feel as if something would burst forth from the water and attack them at any minute.

 The young prince beside him held his hand tightly as they watched Princess Vernera approach the edge of the water with a group of mages.
-As the group began chanting incantations, the water started bubbling in a straight line and a path materialized on the surface of the water, leading straight into the fog.
+As the group began chanting incantations, the water began bubbling in a straight line and a path materialized on the surface of the water, leading straight into the fog.